52 Types of Beetles in Washington State

 Well, it doesn’t bite off their heads as you might expect.
 Instead, it kills them by emitting a chemical that neutralizes their protective slime layer!

-As of now, scientists are trying to figure out whether other species of Scaphinotus beetles use similar methods to kill snails.
+Currently, scientists are trying to figure out whether other species of Scaphinotus beetles use similar methods to kill snails.

 If they do, then farmers could potentially control snail populations in their crops with fewer chemicals.
 Snail-eating beetles like S. angusticollis may be able to play an important role in sustainable agriculture.

-Thus, this may make them one of the most useful types of beetles in Washington state; and the world at large!
+Thus, this may make them one of the most useful types of beetles in Washington state and the world at large!

 14. Net-winged Beetle